Deichmann SE: Deichmann Foundation

-"Wort und Tat" foundation
+"wortundtat" foundation

-Heinz-Horst Deichmann founded the "Wort und Tat" foundation in 1977.
-The organisation has maintained DZI Seal of Approval status since 1992.
-The foundation is active in India, Tanzania, Moldova, Greece and Germany.
-In collaboration with local partners, needy people receive support in matters of education, health, sustainability and emergency aid.
+Heinz-Horst Deichmann founded the "wortundtat" foundation in 1977.
+The organisation has maintained DZI Seal of Approval status since 1992 (the DZI is the German Central Institute for Social Issues).
+The foundation is active in Tanzania, Madagascar, Moldova, Greece and Germany.
+In collaboration with local partners, people in need receive support in matters relating to education, health, sustainability and emergency aid.